Thomas Rhett and Pregnant Wife Lauren Attend iHeartRadio Music Awards

 In their first red carpet appearance since announcing their pregnancy and adoption news, the couple smiled from ear-to-ear as they held hands and wrapped their arms around each other.

 While speaking to E!
-News on the carpet, Thomas Rhett revealed that his wife is 18 weeks pregnant and feeling "in the zone" while planning for their arrival.
+News on the carpet, Thomas Rhett revealed that his wife is 18 weeks pregnant and gearing up for new arrivals.

-As for their plans to adopt, they want to keep details undisclosed but can't wait to introduce their children to the world.
+"I think we're both kind of in this zone where we're like lets go do everything we ever thought we were going to do before our children get home," he shared with E!
+News' Sibley Scoles while wearing daniel patrick jeans.

 Alberto E. Rodriguez/Getty Images